 We will be finding out about cold places in the world, making comparisons between the landscape and life there and where we live.
 This will also lend itself to finding out about the impact of climate change on the environment and wildlife.

 PERSONAL, SOCIAL AND EMOTIONAL DEVELOPMENT

-Children will continue to develop sharing and turn taking over the coming weeks.
+Children will continue to develop sharing and turn taking skills over the coming weeks.
 They will also be encouraged to negotiate with each other when playing, being supported by an adult when necessary.

 Developing self-regulation to deal with emotions, behaving appropriately within boundaries and understanding that our actions and words can sometimes affect others, are skills which are supported through modelled behaviour, stories and most importantly through discussions and explanations.
-This will then support individuals with learning how to manage and resolve their own difficulties.
+This then support individuals with learning how to manage and resolve their own difficulties.

 Children will continue to be empowered to be independent to make informed choices and decisions.

 As we explore the surrounding environment, children will be encouraged to talk about what they can see, what is happening and make links in their learning.
 We will continue to develop attention and listening skills in small and whole class group situations.

 Daily phonics sessions will continue, where we will learn, revisit and review letters and their phonetic sound.
 Children will develop and consolidate skills for reading, by learning how to segment and blend words.
 I will continue to inform you of our phonics focus each week via the weekly newsletter, along with support material for you to practice at home.

 This term we will be focusing on strengthening upper body strength and stability.
 These muscles are important for enabling us to move our arms and legs freely with precision and control.
 In turn, this develops fine motor skills for good pencil grip and control.
 There will be a bigger emphasis on developing the correct pencil grip, to then begin to draw and write our names.